Bury Me Not on the Lone Prairie: In popular culture

 In the final episode of The Munsters, Lily Munster plays the organ while she, her husband, and her father sing "Bury Me Not on the Lone Prairie," after which she says "It's nice to get together and sing those old, fun songs."

 Bugs Bunny sings the line "bury me not on the lone prairie" in at least four Warner Brothers animated shorts: 1942's The Wacky Wabbit (while shoveling dirt into a hole Elmer Fudd has just fallen into); 1945's Hare Trigger (after Yosemite Sam, mistaking red ink Bugs has poured on him for blood, falls down as if dead); 1980's Portrait of the Artist as a Young Bunny (while pretending to die); and 1992's Invasion of the Bunny Snatchers (on arriving at a desert).
+Woody Woodpecker also sings the song at the beginning of 1948's Wild & Woody!.

-A version of this song was used in the popular video game Red Dead Redemption, sung by William Elliott Whitmore.
+A version of this song was used in the video game Red Dead Redemption, sung by William Elliott Whitmore.

 Premise

 The song records the plaintive request of a dying man not to be buried on the prairie, away from civilization.
 In spite of his request, he is buried on the prairie.
 As with many folk songs, there are a number of variations of that basic theme.